-- (9) Provision shall be made for the preservation of open space in accordance with the standards and requirements set forth in Section 7.4. - (10) The PUD shall be compatible and harmonious with the character of the surrounding area, as defined in the zoning district purpose statement within which it is located.
+- integrate the PUD with adjacent development of similar current or planned patterns and densities. - (9) Provision shall be made for the preservation of open space in accordance with the standards and requirements set forth in Section 7.4. - (10) The PUD shall be compatible and harmonious with the character of the surrounding area, as defined in the zoning district purpose statement within which it is located.
 As such, the Development Review Board may impose, in addition to the standards expressly specified by this section, other conditions necessary to protect the character of the area.

-ARTICLE 10: ADMINISTRATION & ENFORCEMENT
+ARTICLE 9: ADMINISTRATION & ENFORCEMENT

-SECTION 10.1 ZONING PERMITS
+SECTION 9.1 ZONING PERMITS